30 Things To Be Grateful For Even When You Have Nothing

 Personally, I think that gratitude is one of the most underappreciated virtues.
 Admit it or not, many of us would rather complain than say “thank you”.
 It’s just easier to count our problems than our blessings.
 We’d rather complain about that long queue at the grocery counter than appreciate the fact that we’re still able to buy groceries.

 This is why practicing gratitude should be part of our routine.
-It will help you think less of your troubles and appreciate your blessings.
+It will help you think less of your troubles and appreciate your blessings instead.

-If you’re finding it hard to think of things to be grateful for, here are some examples:
+If you’re finding it hard to think of things to be grateful for at your lowest moments, here are some examples:

 1. Being alive

 Life itself is something to be grateful for.
-The fact that you’re still breathing and your heart is still beating, no matter how badly bruised it is, is one of the greatest blessings we can ever receive.
+The fact that you’re still breathing and your heart is still beating, no matter how badly bruised, is one of the greatest blessings we can ever receive.

 2. The ability to feel emotions